Carol Monaghan

-Education
+Early life, education and career

 Monaghan studied at Strathclyde University, graduating with a BSc (Hons) in Laser Physics and Optoelectronics in 1993.

-Career

 Monaghan had formerly been a physics teacher at Glasgow west end independent school The Glasgow Academy, and head of science at Hyndland Secondary School but left the post to concentrate on campaigning before the 2015 general election.

+Parliamentary career

 Following the 2017 general election, Monaghan was appointed the SNP's Westminster Spokesperson for Education, Armed Forces and Veterans.
 Monaghan has campaigned for an armed forces representative body on a statutory footing.

 Monaghan has campaigned on the issue of research, treatment and attitudes towards myalgic encephalomyelitis (ME), leading two Westminster Hall debates in 2018, and a full debate in the House of Commons in 2019.

+In a debate with the UK Parliament House of Commons in March 2024, Monaghan recognized the expulsion of Armenians from Nagorno-Karabakh as ethnic cleansing, criticized British business leaders for capitalizing on the commercial opportunities in the region during such a “tragic situation”, noted the erasure and destruction of Armenian churches and crosses, expressed support for the UK recognition of the Armenian genocide, and strongly urged the House to provide more assistance to the Armenian refugees.

 In the 2024 general election she stood in the new seat of Glasgow West and was unseated by Labour's Patricia Ferguson.

+Post-parliamentary career

+Following her defeat at the 2024 UK General Election, Monaghan returned to work as a teacher.

 Personal life

-Monaghan is married to Glasgow City SNP councillor and physics teacher Feargal Dalton, and they have two daughters and a son from a previous partner.
+Monaghan is married to Glasgow City councillor and physics teacher Feargal Dalton, and they have two daughters and a son from a previous partner.
 She is a practising Roman Catholic.